econPreference/TermStructureModels.jl/docs/src/estimation.md

 saved_params, Pr_stationary = erase_nonstationary_param(saved_params)
 ```

-!!! warning "Reduction in the number of posterior samples"
+!!! warning "Reduction in the Number of Posterior Samples"

-    The vector length of `saved_params` decreases during the burn-in process and `erase_nonstationary_param`.
+    The vector length of `saved_params` decreases after the burn-in process and `erase_nonstationary_param`.
 Note that this leads to a gap between `iteration` and `length(saved_params)`.

 ## Diagnostics for MCMC